Taca-Ua/taca-ua-app/docs/DB_MIGRATIONS.md

-# Alembic Database Migrations for Matches Service
+# Alembic Database Migrations

-This directory contains the Alembic configuration and migration scripts for the matches service database.
+This document provides instructions on how to manage database schema migrations using Alembic in this project.

 ## Prerequisites